Morgan Cross - Women's Tennis - Arkansas Razorbacks

 Sophomore (2021-22)

 In her sophomore season, Morgan Cross posted a 10-8 singles record at the No. 5 position and a 13-6 doubles record on court one with partner Tatum Rice, ending the season with a final ITA ranking at 54.
 In the fall, Cross and Rice competed in the ITA National Fall Championships defeating Stanford’s Madurawe/Yepifanova in the Round of 32 to advance to the Round of 16 where they fell to Old Dominon’s No. 57 Sasnouskaya/Starodubsteva.
 The duo finished fall competition with a 10-3 record.
+At the end of the season, Cross and Rice finished seventh in program history in career doubles win percentage (.725) after playing together from 2020-22.
 Cross earned her first SEC Player of the Week honor after clinching the win over No. 36 SMU, the Razorbacks first win over a ranked opponent in the dual season.
 Cross continued to roll into conference play, winning seven straight matches at the No. 5 position.
 Cross was a key component to the Razorbacks’ eight conference wins, clinching a win over Ole Miss and helping lead Arkansas to six doubles point wins.

 Freshman (2020-21)